lkloh/lkloh.github.io/_posts/2017-09-15-no-comment.markdown

     return self._body
 ```

-Obviously do add comments if a particular implementation is really obscure,
+Obviously add comments if a particular implementation is really obscure,
-and there's no way to make it more obvious.
+and there's no easy way to make it more obvious.
 Or if several other contributors demand you to add it in because they think its obsure.
-But in general its best to err on the side of avoiding comments.
+But in general it's best to err on the side of avoiding comments.

 Now if only when in college,
 I didn't spend 2 hours after getting my code to compile,
 writing extra comments on code I was never going to reuse,
 I would have gotten more sleep.